-The Principal, Executive Director, or Board may elect to hire a qualified internal candidate in lieu of or in addition to publicly posting the position.
+The Head of School, Executive Director, or Board may elect to hire a qualified internal candidate in lieu of or in addition to publicly posting the position.

 Qualifications

 CWC Kansas City shall endeavor to hire the most highly qualified individual to execute the functions of the posted position.
 CWC Kansas City will give strong consideration to the following qualifications: